kamilprzybyl/Inception/README.md

 Service: A container for an application that can actually include several container instances running the same image

 Gotta create free services:
-  nginx - web server
+  - nginx - web server
-  mariadb - database management system wordpress -
+  - mariadb - database management system
+  - wordpress - content management system

 Below is an example of the expected result:<br>